ArghyaChatterjee/Blender-Tutorial/README.md

 If you want to do it more precisely, set the pivot point to Bounding Box Center; move the 3D cursor to the object (Shortcut Shift+S+2) and use the right click menu to set Origin to 3D Cursor.

+* **How to bake 2 textures into 1 for an object in blender**

+ Answer:

+ Follow the steps here in the tutorial: https://www.youtube.com/watch?v=wG6ON8wZYLc

 * **How to generate texture for an object in Blender ?**

 Answer: